Taking Literature Essay Exams

 aimlessly hoping to hit something;

-with examples.
+examples.

 §

-Be cognizant of point values of items, and watch your
+Be cognizant of point values of items and watch your

 time allotment.
 Begin with the easiest